 A preliminary hearing is best described as a "trial before the trial" at which the judge decides, not whether the defendant is "guilty" or "not guilty," but whether there is enough evidence to force the defendant to stand trial.
 In making this determination, the judge uses the "probable cause" legal standard, deciding whether the government has produced enough evidence to convince a reasonable jury that the defendant committed the crime(s) charged.

 The "probable cause" standard is different from the standard for conviction, which is typically guilt "beyond a reasonable doubt."
 Probable cause refers to the existence of a logical basis for the prosecution, as opposed to strong evidence of guilt suggested by the conviction standard of "beyond a reasonable doubt."
-This means that winning at a preliminary hearing can be more difficult than winning at trail.
+This means that winning at a preliminary hearing can be more difficult than winning at trial.
 Difficulty doesn't mean impossibility though, and a success at this stage can result in charges being dropped.

 What to Expect at the Preliminary Hearing

 Without knowing much about preliminary hearings, it's difficult to know what to expect.
 First, the judge listens to arguments from the government (through a government attorney, or "prosecutor"), and from the defendant (usually through his or her attorney).
 The prosecutor may call witnesses to testify, and can introduce physical evidence in an effort to convince the judge that the case should go to trial.
 The defense usually cross-examines the government's witnesses and calls into question any other evidence presented against the defendant, seeking to convince the judge that the prosecutor's case is not strong enough, so that the case against the defendant must be dismissed before trial.

 Preliminary Hearing -- Not in Every Case